How does cricket scoring work?

 The Duckworth-Lewis Method (DLS)

-- Overs lost due to weather
+- Overs lost to the weather

-- Wickets remaining for the batting team
+- Wickets the batting team has in hand

 Decision Review System (DRS)